 Does a Heat Pump Use an Air Handler?

 This is where air handlers are most commonly found.
-In cold climates where heat pumps are less dependable, they are at times installed alongside furnaces, creating what’s known as a dual-fuel system.
+In cold climates where heat pumps are less reliable, they are sometimes installed alongside furnaces, creating what’s known as a dual-fuel system.
 However, advancements in cold-climate heat pumps make dual-fuel systems less common these days.
-With no furnace to lend its blower motor, heat pumps need a dedicated air handler to circulate conditioned air.
+Because there is no furnace to lend its blower motor, heat pumps need a dedicated air handler to move conditioned air.

-Heat pumps work by extracting heat from the outside air and shifting it inside through the indoor coil.
-The air handler blows air across the coil to acquire heat before circulating it through the building.
-A heat pump can also be used for cooling, where it extracts heat from the indoor air and transmits it outside, just like an air conditioner.
+Heat pumps work by extracting heat from the outside air and shifting it inside via the indoor coil.
+The air handler blows air across the coil to acquire heat before circulating it all over the building.
+A heat pump can also be used for cooling, where it retrieves heat from the indoor air and transfers it outside, just like an air conditioner.

 Does a Furnace Use an Air Handler?

-No. Furnaces come with a blower motor to distribute conditioned air.
-The blower is commonly located within the furnace.
+No. Furnaces come with a blower motor to circulate conditioned air.
+The blower is typically housed inside the furnace.
 It blows air across the heat exchanger, a metal component that transfers heat from a fuel source to the air blowing over it.
-The fuel source can be natural gas, propane or oil, which is ignited to create heat.
-Once heated, the air spreads back through the ductwork system and inside the building.
+The fuel source can be natural gas, propane or oil, which is ignited to generate heat.
+Once heated, the air is distributed back through the ductwork system and into the building.

 What Are the Parts of an Air Handler?

-- Blower: The blower is a motor-driven fan that circulates air throughout the ductwork.
-It moves air across the heating or cooling elements to regulate the indoor temperature.
+• Blower: The blower is a motor-driven fan that disperses air within the ductwork.
+It forces air across the heating or cooling elements to control the indoor temperature.

-- Heating or cooling elements: According to the type of HVAC system you have installed in your home, the air handler may include heating or cooling elements, including an evaporator coil or backup electric heat strip.
+• Heating or cooling elements: Based on the type of HVAC system you have installed in your home, the air handler may include heating or cooling elements, including an evaporator coil or backup electric heat strip.

-- Air filter: An HVAC air filter removes dust, dirt and other impurities from the air as it enters the air handler to be heated or cooled.
+• Air filter: An HVAC air filter eliminates dust, dirt and other impurities from the air as it flows into the air handler to be heated or cooled.
 Air filter types and efficiency ratings vary based on system requirements.
 Remember to change your air filter routinely to prevent restricting airflow through the system.

-- Dampers: Dampers are used to control airflow in structures with zoned heating and cooling.
-They can be manually or automatically operated to direct air to specific rooms as desired to keep a comfortable temperature.
+• Dampers: Dampers are used to control airflow in properties with zoned heating and cooling.
+They can be manually or automatically operated to direct air to particular rooms as needed to maintain a comfortable temperature.

-- Humidifier or dehumidifier: Some air handlers contain a humidifier or dehumidifier, which controls the indoor relative humidity level.
-A humidifier puts moisture into the air in the winter, while a dehumidifier removes moisture in the summer.
+• Humidifier or dehumidifier: Some air handlers include a humidifier or dehumidifier, which regulates the indoor relative humidity level.
+A humidifier adds moisture into the air in the winter, while a dehumidifier takes out moisture in the summer.

-- Control system: The control system is tasked with regulating the air handler.
-It might include a thermostat, humidistat or other sensors to keep track of the temperature and humidity throughout the building.
+• Control system: The control system is a way to regulate the air handler.
+It may include a thermostat, humidistat or other sensors to gauge the temperature and humidity in the building.

 Schedule Air Conditioner or Air Handler Repair

-If you’re having issues with your air conditioner, air handler or other HVAC components, Service Experts Heating & Air Conditioning is here to help.
-Our squad of talented techs can diagnose and repair any problems with your climate control system, making sure it runs safely and efficiently.
-We believe in our excellent work so much that we back every single repair with a one-year 100% satisfaction guarantee!
-For more information or to set your home up air conditioning repair in North America, please contact a Service Experts office in your area today.
+If you’re having issues with your air conditioner, air handler or other HVAC components, Service Experts Heating, Air Conditioning & Plumbing can assist you.
+Our squad of talented professionals can diagnose and repair any problems with your climate control system, ensuring it runs safely and efficiently.
+We believe in our exemplary work so much that we stand behind every single repair with a one-year 100% satisfaction guarantee!
+For more information or to request air conditioning repair in the U.S., please reach out to a Service Experts office in your area today.